Get offer plus promotions and updates. Review our privacy policy.

 This is where lighting scenes that are set to a predetermined schedule come in.
 Create a more effective burglar deterrent by programming a realistic light “show” that makes it look like people are naturally moving through the house.
 This can as simple as having lights in different rooms turn on and off.
 Or you can program something more complex by plugging appliances like TVs or radios into Frontpoint’s Wireless Light Controls to create a somewhat more … “Home Alone-Esque” display:

-mood with scene lighting
+Set the mood with scene lighting

 Variety may be the spice of life, but little traditions like date night, family movie night, and dinner parties add so much enjoyment to our lives.
 And different kinds of light set the mood for different activities.
 To get the most out of your favorite traditions, consider setting up convenient lighting scenes.